Putney: Putney Heath

 Many duels were undertaken on Putney Heath.
 In May 1652, George Brydges, 6th Baron Chandos, and Colonel Henry Compton fought with Compton being killed in the encounter.
 On a Sunday afternoon in May 1798 William Pitt, the then Prime Minister, who lived in Bowling-Green House on the heath, fought a bloodless battle with William Tierney, MP.
 The house derived its name from the bowling-green formerly attached to it, and for more than sixty years (1690–1750) was the most famous green in the neighbourhood of London.
 The house had large rooms for public breakfasts and assemblies, was a fashionable place of entertainment, and noted for "deep play."
 Pitt died in the house in 1806.
 It was later owned by Henry Lewis Doulton, son of Henry Doulton of pottery fame.
 It was demolished and an art deco style residence rebuilt on the site in 1933.
 Putney Heath, near the Telegraph pub, was also the venue for the September 1809 duel between Cabinet ministers George Canning and Lord Castlereagh.

 Scio House was the last villa on Portsmouth Road abutting the heath: it eventually became a hospital and was known as Scio House Hospital for Officers, Putney.
 It has since been redeveloped as a gated community of 70 neo-Georgian homes divided between two streets.

-Putney Heath is around 400 acre less the nascent A3 road in size and rises to 45 m above sea level.
+Putney Heath is around 400 acre less the A3 road in size and rises to 45 m above sea level.
 Because of its elevation, from 1796 to 1816 Putney Heath hosted a station in the shutter telegraph chain, which connected the Admiralty in London to its naval ships in Portsmouth.
 One of 10 signal stations with telescopes making observation of the next station's signal, a message could be sent from the Admiralty to Portsmouth within 15 minutes.
 This was replaced by a semaphore station, which was part of a semaphore line that operated between 1822 and 1847.